elvanja/jenkins-gitlab-hook-plugin/README.md

 http://your-jenkins-server/gitlab/build_now
 ```

-Plugin will parse the Gitlab payload and extract the branch for which the commit is being pushed and changes made.
+Plugin will parse the Gitlab payload and extract the branch for which the commit is being pushed and changes made.<br/>
 It will then scan all Git projects in Jenkins and start the build for those that:

 * match url of the Gitlab repo